 In recognition of Jeff’s woefully deficient intellect and distinctly unItalian(-American) behaviour, I’d like to address the following meme and video to him.

-Keep believing all that dubious propaganda Jeff, whether it comes from your screwball low-carb cohorts or from the shambolic and increasingly oppressive outfit that constitutes the United States Government!
+Keep believing all that dubious propaganda Jeff, whether it comes from your screwball low-carb cohorts or from your shambolic government!
 Yessir, you keep swallowing that Kool Aid, buddy!

 To read Danny Albers' reply to this article, click here.

 Note: Article first posted May 24, 2013 (AEST), updated May 25, 2013 (as a result of email correspondence with Darilyn Doddy, and to add mention of Bjorn Ferry).

 Anthony Colpo is an independent researcher, physical conditioning specialist, and author of The Fat Loss Bible and The Great Cholesterol Con.
 For more information, visit TheFatLossBible.net or TheGreatCholesterolCon.com

 Disclaimer: All content on this web site is provided for information and education purposes only.
 Individuals wishing to make changes to their dietary, lifestyle, exercise or medication regimens should do so in conjunction with a competent, knowledgeable and empathetic medical professional.
 Anyone who chooses to apply the information on this web site does so of their own volition and their own risk.
 The owner and contributors to this site accept no responsibility or liability whatsoever for any harm, real or imagined, from the use or dissemination of information contained on this site.
 If these conditions are not agreeable to the reader, he/she is advised to leave this site immediately.